 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Allianz, Block, Atlassian, and PLDT, and Encourages Investors to Contact the Firm

-NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allianz SE ALIZY, Block, Inc. SQ, Atlassian Corporation Plc TEAM, and PLDT Inc. PHI.
+/EIN News/ -- NEW YORK, March 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allianz SE (OTCMKTS: ALIZY), Block, Inc. (NYSE: SQ), Atlassian Corporation Plc (NASDAQ: TEAM), and PLDT Inc. (NYSE: PHI).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 9, 2018 - May 17, 2022